giantswarm/docs/src/content/getting-started/cloud-provider-accounts/aws/index.md

 In order to run a workload cluster in your AWS account, the organization owning your cluster has to know about the roles you just created.

-If you have direct access to the Giant Swarm API, please set the credentials of your organization with our CLI [gsctl]({{< relref "/ui-api/gsctl" >}}).
+If you have direct access to the Giant Swarm REST API, please set the credentials of your organization with our CLI [gsctl]({{< relref "/ui-api/gsctl" >}}).
 Look for the [`update organization set-credentials`]({{< relref "/ui-api/gsctl/update-org-set-credentials" >}})/#aws) command.

-In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm API.
+In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm REST API.
 In that case, please provide the role ARNs for the `GiantSwarmAWSOperator` role and the `GiantSwarmAdmin` role to your partner contact.